 DIY Accent Wall With Peel And Stick Wood Planks For Walls

 Per their directions, we let him breathe and adjust to our home for 48 hours, and used that time to start demoing our living room.

 The drywall needed to be removed as well, since some of the rocks were clinging to it fiercely.

 Even with just the drywall up – the room took on a completely different feeling!

 Also, begin the application by performing a test – take one of your planks, apply it to the surface/wall, and wait 48 hours to ensure the adhesive will stick to the surface.

 If you’re considering painting before application, know that you’ll need to wait 30 days for the paint to cure and wood plank adhesive to be able to adhere to the painted surface.

 We started the application once the kids were in bed on a Saturday night, and then during Jaxson’s nap the following day.

 Easy Application And Quick Install

-The application was so easy, we simply pulled off the plastic backing from the adhesive strips, and applied to our drywall!
+The application was so easy, we simply pulled off the plastic backing from the adhesive strips, and applied it to our drywall!

 We took our time applying them to ensure longevity, although I don’t think it would have made a difference.

 I felt that it actually brought out more of the natural tan tones in our fireplace, which had a tendency to appear pink at times, ha!

-DIY Wood Plank Wall Success!
+After – DIY Wood Plank Wall

 The planks each have their own unique characteristics, and it was truly fun to put them together in our own way, uniting colors, textures, and patterns together to help make each plank stand out on its own on our wall.

 Tell me – what are your thoughts on our reclaimed wood wall, and what project would you use Plank & Mill’s reclaimed wood planks for?